Ben's Beginner Buyer's Guide for Scanners

 Amateur Transceivers

-Kenwood TH-78A (It's not a scanner either, but has some scanning features.)
+Kenwood TH-78A handheld (It's not a scanner either, but has some scanning features.)

 Things You Should Consider